ravi-teja-ps/iTMDB-Android/README.md

 7. Flow(StateFlow for subscribing to local and networking Stream data)
 8. Mockito & Turbine with JUnit for Unit testing of various Clean Code layers.
 9. Paging3 for Lazy loading paged data of PopularShows list screen.
-10.RoomDB for Offline caching of Shows, and Account info.
+10. RoomDB for Offline caching of Shows, and Account info.
+11. Implemented Navigation AndroidX with safeArgs bundle passing across.

 ### Android App Architecture & Modules

 1. Used Clean architecture layered approach segregating modules into